William Davis (miner): Early life

+Davis Day and memorials

-Subsequent meetings of District 26 U.M.W.A. supported establishing a fund for the Davis family and their mother, as well as designating every June 11 as an "idle day" in his memory.
+UMWA District 26 supported establishing a fund for the Davis family and their mother, as well as designating every June 11 as an "idle day" in his memory.
 The first Davis Day, on June 11, 1926 saw many Cape Breton miners refuse to work, parading instead to the union hall in New Waterford and then to a local church for a memorial service.
 Davis Day spread throughout District 26 in the ensuing years and became universally observed by miners throughout Nova Scotia, although it did not become a paid holiday until 1969.
-Davis' widow, Myrtle (MacPherson) Davis, and his family received a monthly sum from the U.M.W.A. fund, with which she was able to purchase a headstone for her husband's grave; she died in 1955 and is buried with him.
+Davis' widow, Myrtle (MacPherson) Davis, and his family received a monthly sum from the UMWA fund, with which she was able to purchase a headstone for her husband's grave; she died in 1955 and is buried with him.

-In addition to Davis Day, New Waterford has "Davis Square" which was established in 1985 and the "Davis Wilderness Trail" established in 1996.
-The latter follows the route taken by the miners on June 11, 1925 to the Waterford Lake pumping station and power plant.
+In addition to Davis Day, New Waterford has "Davis Square" which was established in 1985.
+The Davis Wilderness Trail was established in 1996 and follows the route taken by the miners on June 11, 1925 to the Waterford Lake pumping station and power plant.